 American Heart Association Cardiopulmonary Resuscitation Course & use of Automated External Defibrillator.

-Procedures for crewmembers operating above 25,000 feet.
-Training includes respiration, hypoxia, emergency breathing systems and oxygen delivery systems, gas expansion, gas bubble formation, and incidents of decompression.
+Procedures for in-flight emergencies at higher altitudes (above 25,000 feet).
+The training covers respiration, hypoxia, emergency breathing systems and oxygen delivery systems, gas expansion, gas bubble formation, and incidents of decompression.

 Procedures for responding to a hijacking scenario.